gwen-interpreter/gwen-web/README.md

   @StepDef
   Scenario: I search for "<query>"

+            This is a custom step definition that accepts a query string as input and performs a google search on it and checks for a returned match.
+It is not immediately executed but rather loaded into memory and executed only when referenced in another step by name.

       Given I navigate to "http://www.google.com"
         And the search field can be located by name "q" When I enter "$<query>" in the search field